clj-kondo/clj-kondo/README.md

 ## Rationale

-Clj-kondo performs static analysis on Clojure, ClojureScript and EDN, without the need of a running REPL.
-It informs you about potential errors while you are typing.
+Clj-kondo performs [static analysis]() on Clojure, ClojureScript and EDN.
+It informs you about potential errors while you are typing (without executing your program).

 ## Features